Vogue China: Under Angelica Cheung (2005–2020)

-Vogue China became the sixteenth edition of Vogue when its first issue was released for September 2005; its debut had been in the works for over two years.
-The magazine's first cover featured Australian model Gemma Ward alongside Chinese models Du Juan (杜鹃), Wang Wenqin (王雯琴), Tong Chenjie (佟晨洁), Liu Dan (刘丹), and Ni Mingxi (倪明曦).
-Its initial first printing of 300,000 copies sold out, requiring a second printing to be made.
+The first issue of Vogue China was released for September 2005; its debut had been in the works for over two years.
+Prior to the 2004 appointment of Angelica Cheung (张宇) as editorial director, Shaway Yeh led the magazine during the pre-launch period from 2003 to 2004 as editor-in-chief.
+Cheung previously served as the editor of the Hong Kong edition of Marie Claire and the Chinese edition of Elle.

-Editor-in-chief Angelica Cheung (张宇) had a journalistic background and had worked for multiple newspapers and magazines in Hong Kong such as Marie Claire and she was previously the editorial director of Chinese Elle.
+The magazine's first issue cover featured Australian model Gemma Ward alongside Chinese models Du Juan (杜鹃), Wang Wenqin (王雯琴), Tong Chenjie (佟晨洁), Liu Dan (刘丹), and Ni Mingxi (倪明曦).
+Its initial print run of 300,000 copies sold out, requiring a second printing to be made.

 In 2016 a spin-off of Vogue China called Vogue Me was launched.
 The magazine was aimed at the millennial audience.
 The magazine ceased publication 2021 when its successor Vogue+ was launched, aimed at Gen Z.